VCU-CS-Capstone/CS-25-334-llms-for-clinical-notes/Status Reports/Status Report Spring Week 3.md

 **Preetam Ghosh:**

 ## 1) Accomplishments this week ##
-   - Work on individual tasks.
+   - Started work on individual tasks.
 ## 2) Milestones to be completed next week ##
    - Continue work on individual tasks.
 ## 3) Issues, problems or concerns ##